lanstonchu/Citation-Graph-Python/README.md

 Click **File->Export** and then save the papers’ metadata as **My_Collection_DAG.bib**.

-Download Chrome Driver at [here][6] with respect to your Chrome version (the current version in my Github repository is for Chrome version 77 only)
+Download Chrome Driver at [here][6] with respect to your Chrome version (the current version in my Github repository are for Chrome version v77 and v83 only)

 Run the code **Citation_Tree.py**.
 This is the end product: